tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 In other words, don't forget that a shared reference doesn't always mean an immutable reference, even if it's normally safe to think of them the same.
 This is the kind of thing that makes unsafe so hard to get right.
 You have to consider how your code interacts with all of Rust's myriad constructs, and it's easy to overlook some particular case where an errant bit of safe code comes along to ruin your day.

 Sadly, this kills the ability to implement a bunch of traits for SOA slices without some additional effort by the user, since we can't leverage the existing implementations on `T` for equality, ordering, equality, debug printing, or cloning.
 To help the situation, you can use `#[soa_derive(Clone, Debug, ...)]` to add derive implementations for SOA types, but it's not quite the same.
-If your impls are more complex than simple `derive`s, you'll have you maintain a copy of each for `Soars::Ref` and `Soars::RefMut`.
+If your implementations are more complex than simple `derive`s, you'll have you maintain a copy of each for `Soars::Ref` and `Soars::RefMut`.
 I regret having to sacrifice API design to satisfy something of a corner case usage.

-## Papercuts
+## Paper cuts

 ### Const is limited

 Having finished analogs for `Vec`, `&[T]`, and `&mut [T]`, I *really* wanted to round out the set with `[T; N]`, compile-time SOA arrays that don't require allocation.
-This is hard and I gave up a few times but, being preternatually stubborn, I eventually got this working:
+This is hard and I gave up a few times but, being preternaturally stubborn, I eventually got this working:

 ```rust
 #[derive(Soars)]